Can I close a company myself?

 • Entered into any formal agreement with creditors, such as a Company Voluntary Arrangement (CVA)

-Form DS01 is used to dissolve your company – you can complete the form online and submit it to Companies House along with the £8 fee.
+Form DS01 is used to dissolve your company – you can complete the form online and submit it to Companies House along with a small administrative fee.
 A copy should be sent to any directors who haven’t signed the form, and also to creditors, employees, and shareholders.

 Companies House place a notice in the Gazette announcing your intentions to close down.
 If no objections are made, the company name is removed from the register and your business ceases to exist.